 AJR rabbis and cantors build communities.

-Each of the streams of contemporary Jewish life is studied, along with its distinct liturgy, history and institutions.
-A graduate of AJR may well be a passionate advocate for a particular position in Jewish life, but will have a deep understanding of the alternatives.
+Each of the streams of contemporary Jewish life is studied along with its distinct liturgy, history and institutions.
+A graduate of AJR may well be a passionate advocate for a particular position in Jewish life, and will have a deep understanding of the alternatives.
 More and more, the Jewish people are in search of meaning and authentic guidance in spirituality.
-Each AJR graduate is trained in meditation and prayer, and brings to the community a knowledge of traditional and contemporary liturgy.
+Each AJR graduate is trained in meditation and prayer and brings to the community a knowledge of traditional and contemporary liturgy.

 Below is a summary of some details of the rabbinical program.
 A full explanation can be found in the Student Handbook.

-A total of 70 course points plus 4 semesters of Fieldwork Support Seminar are required.
+A total of 140 credits plus 4 semesters of Fieldwork Support Seminar and 4 semesters of Core Concepts Seminar are required.
 Certain courses in each subject area are specifically required.
 Otherwise, there are distribution requirements indicating the number of courses to be completed in each subject.
 There may be additional requirements regarding the methodologies or approaches that should be represented among the courses within each subject area, as well as the level of study that should be attained within each subject.
-Click here to see a listing of the Course Requirements
+Click here to see a listing of the Course Requirements.

 All rabbinical students must pass a series of Proficiency Examinations.
 These examinations are designed to measure the student’s mastery of basic information and ability to work with the classical primary sources of Jewish scholarship.
 Details of each Proficiency Examination are to be found in the Student Handbook.
 All the examinations must be completed before a student can commence the Senior year of study.